On semigroups and groupoids with minimal probabilistic spectrum: Minimality of the spectrum and quasigroups

 and therefore $\A$ also has minimal spectrum. \begin{proposition} Every groupoid $\A$ with minimal spectrum satisfies the following properties. \begin{enumerate}[(i)] \item Either it is commutative, or it is anticommutative. \item Either the diagonal of the operation table is constant, or if the diagonal contains two idempotent elements, then all of $\A$ is idempotent. \item Every single variable term that is not constant is an isocyclic permutation. \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate}[(i)] \item We start from

 The last identity is always true.
-Therefore, by Lemma~\ref{LemmaIdentEq}, it is universally satisfied that either $xy\approx yx$ or $xy\approx yx \rightarrow x\approx y$. \item This point follows from (iii).
+Therefore, by Lemma~\ref{LemmaIdentEq}, it is universally satisfied that either $xy\approx yx$ or $xy\approx yx \rightarrow x\approx y$. \item This follows from (iii).
 Define $f(x)=xx$.
-If $f$ is not constant, then $f$ is an isocyclic permutation, and this forces that if there are two idempotent elements, all of them must be idempotent. \item Consider the monounary algebra $(A,f)$ where $f$ is the operation defined by a term with a single variable.
+If $f$ is not constant, then $f$ is an isocyclic permutation, and this forces that if there are two idempotent elements, all elements must be idempotent. \item Consider the monounary algebra $(A,f)$ where $f$ is the operation defined by a term with a single variable.
 If $\A$ has minimal spectrum, the monounary algebra also has it, and we have already seen that then either $f$ is constant or it is an isocyclic permutation. \end{enumerate} \end{proof}

-\section{\centerline{4.
-Minimal spectrum semigroups}}
+\section{Minimal spectrum semigroups}

-We do not know the full characterization of the groupoids with minimal spectrum.
+We do not know a complete characterization of groupoids with minimal spectrum.
 However, if we restrict ourselves to semigroups, a complete characterization can be obtained.
-Let us first recall that for any algebra $\PSpec(\A^m)=\{ \alpha^m \mid \alpha \in \PSpec(\A)\}$.
+Recall that for any algebra $\PSpec(\A^m)=\{ \alpha^m \mid \alpha \in \PSpec(\A)\}$.
 Hence $\A$ has minimal spectrum if and only if $\A^m$ does.
-Let us briefly verify this.
+We briefly verify this.
 If $\A$ has minimal spectrum of order $n$, then